Gansuiji Station: Station History

 Gansuiji Station was established on June 1, 1940 when the section of the Japan National Railways Futamata Line was extended from Enshū-Mori Station to Kanasashi Station.
-Small parcel services were discontinued from June 1970, and the station was unmanned after that time.
+Small parcel services were discontinued from June 1970, and the station was unstaffed after that time.
 Freight services were discontinued in April 1973.
-After the privatization of JNR on March 15, 1987, the station came under the control of the Tenryū Hamanako Line.
+On March 15, 1987, the station came under the control of the Tenryū Hamanako Line.

 Passenger statistics

 In fiscal 2016, the station was used by an average of 38 passengers daily (boarding passengers only).